 \subsubsection{Effects of image synthesis core components}

-We can see from Figure~\ref{fig:Ablation_1} that the components of image generation are indispensable.
+It's evident from Figure~\ref{fig:Ablation_1} that each component of image generation is indispensable.
 The personalization module plays a pivotal role in determining the overall object condition, while multiple ControlNets govern the precise object-specific details.